Get insights.

 2.2.
 Share Next Steps

-Once respondents have completed the survey, they may wonder what happens next.
+Once respondents have completed the survey, they may wonder what to do next.

 A simple open-ended question like ‘Do you have any feedback on the survey?’ is sufficient to get humane feedback in the respondents’ own words.

 This feedback will help to improve the quality of future surveys.
-It can also provide insights into the survey itself.
+It can also provide insights into the nuances of your survey.

 2.4.
 Reiterate Anonymity